 14. Round Tower

 The tower was erected on the orders of Christian IV.
-The tower is famed for its unique 209-meter long cobbled spiral walkway, which winds seven and a half times round to the top.
+The tower is famed for its unique 209-meter-long cobbled spiral walkway, which winds seven and a half times around to the top.
 From the rooftop, visitors are accorded magnificent panoramic views over the city.

 HISTORY 101: KING CHRISTIAN IV